DFW Pest Pros logoDFW Pest Pros

 Hurst coverage runs ZIP codes 76053 and 76054 across Tarrant County, with a population near 40,000 and a standard suburban build pattern.
 The local profile leans toward fire ant, roof rat, subterranean termite, carpenter ant.
 Tarrant County combines pre-war Fort Worth wood-frame housing with the 1960s–1980s mid-cities slab subdivisions.
 Carpenter ant pressure is highest in Fort Worth proper; termite swarmer activity runs heaviest across the mid-cities slab housing every spring; fire ants own the residential yards.

-Coverage runs every Hurst address — including Bellaire, Glenview Heights, Holiday Heights, Hurst Hills.
+Coverage spans Hurst neighborhoods including Bellaire, Glenview Heights, Holiday Heights, Hurst Hills.

-Visits start with a property walk — interior rooms, attic access, exterior foundation band — then move into species-specific treatment.
-For spider & scorpion control in Hurst, the workflow runs: inspection of garage, attic, baseboards, and exterior harborage; targeted dust treatment of wall voids and storage areas; exterior crack-and-crevice treatment along foundation; quarterly maintenance to suppress reintroduction.
+Pest control visits in Hurst typically start with a property walk — interior rooms, attic access, exterior foundation band — then move into species-specific treatment.
+For spider & scorpion control, the typical workflow runs: inspection of garage, attic, baseboards, and exterior harborage; targeted dust treatment of wall voids and storage areas; exterior crack-and-crevice treatment along foundation; quarterly maintenance to suppress reintroduction.
+The exact protocol, products, and follow-up cadence are determined by the independent provider that takes your call.

 Seasonal Pressure in Tarrant County